[Yes, this is my website where I write about an elusive character I keep attempting to meet.]

 Kelley’s novel, The First Book of Timothy, explores his personal mythology in the guise of his protagonist, Timothy Brown King.
 This apocalyptic tale about the creation of meaning against the backdrop of the Cuban Missile Crisis and the Cold War was published by Dartmouth and The University Press of New England.
 The novel was the feature of a public forum, “Memory and History”, at the John F. Kennedy Library in Boston in 1996.

 Kelley's recently completed novel, "The Mirage"--a fantasy of eros and mythology--draws directly upon his quarter century of living in the greater community of Dartmouth College in Hanover, N.H.
 The novel explores the secret struggles of creativity and historical and literary scholarship, revealing the searing and transformative impact of those struggles on the lives of individuals in the college community.

 His novel-in-progress, "In the Name of the Creator: THE POWER OF THE MAN", continues Kelley's fictional exploration of the morality of artistic and scholarly creation.
-The protagonist, Jason, literally creates the career and shapes the character of his wife, Josephine.
+The protagonist, Patrick Sweeney, literally creates the career and shapes the character of his wife, Hedy.
 Ironically Jason makes a mystery of his own life and the whole process refracts back upon itself to become his writing material.
 Life becomes art, art becomes life.

 That Kelley is, indeed, a self-described fantasist, a fabulist, is illustrated in his recently completed fictional collection on the lure of golf titled, “Shaman of the Green”.
 In this literary potpourri of short stories, epiphanies, and whimsies, Kelley even makes art of golf as he explores the mystery and comedy, the spirituality and mythology, and withal the romance and the history of the ancient game.